esperco/oblivion/README.md

 `_view.view` and `_view.msg`.

-This is all done statically and if your html code contains syntax errors, `oblivion` will indicate the exact position in the source file.
+This is all done statically and if your html code contains syntax an error, `oblivion` will indicate its exact position in the source file.

 Syntax reference
 ----------------